 - No, but they can order it from Amazon.
 It’s being printed and distributed through Amazon’s print-on-demand service.

 - It’s the 21st century, baby.
 Print-on-demand offers the opportunity for authors to more directly control the publishing process, and for readers to have access to a much much wider array of choices.
 Even a huge bookstore doesn’t have more than 200,000 titles on hand.
 In the digital marketplace you can have 2 million.

 - In traditional terms, the LCK is a perfect midlist book.
 It’s something that should be of interest to readers year after year.
 But traditional publishing has abandoned the midlist; it’s only interested in blockbusters.
 A friend of mine got a book published ‘normally’; it was kind of sad to see it in bookstores for two months, then disappear forever.

 - Tell me about the hardcover.

 - The LCK is now available in hardcover.
 As Amazon doesn't produce hardcovers, it's published through Lulu.

 - I have a copy right here; it feels solid and it should handle extensive use better than the softcover.
 It doesn't have a slipcover (that's more expensive); it has a glossy printed cover, like many textbooks do.

 - Best of all, I've taken the opportunity to create an updated edition (1.2).
 The typography is improved, typos have been corrected, and a couple sections rewritten.
-The new text will be back-ported to the other versions in early 2015.
+As of February 2015, the new text has also been applied to the Kindle and softcover editions.